-Carson is a mining ghost town at an elevation of 3.772m (12,375ft) above the sea level, located in Hinsdale County, Colorado, in United States.
-Carson was one of the most inaccessible mining camps in Colorado.
+Carson is a mining ghost town situated at an elevation of 3,531m (11,584ft) above the sea level located in Hinsdale County, in the U.S. state of Colorado.